Look 10 Years Younger with a Tummy Tuck

 Many women who have undergone extreme or rapid weight loss, pregnancy, or as a result of aging, have excess abdomen skin can cause insecurity and negatively impact daily life.
 In our time of emerging self-love and body positivity, it is more important than ever to be comfortable in your own skin.
 When diet and exercise alone are not enough to help you achieve the body you have worked so hard for, a tuck could be the right next step.

-A healthier, more confident you is just around the corner, with the Michael Horn Center for Cosmetic Surgery are here to assist you in having the body of your dreams.
-Don’t hesitate to make an appointment with Dr. Horn, a board-certified surgeon to discuss how an abdominoplasty can improve your look and confidence and overall quality of life.
+A healthier, more confident you is just around the corner, with Chicago Plastic Surgeon Dr. Michael Horn, here to assist you in having the body of your dreams.
+Don't hesitate to make an appointment with Dr. Horn, a board-certified surgeon to discuss how an abdominoplasty can improve your look and confidence and overall quality of life.